 Policing in Derbyshire is divided into two geographic areas known as divisions.
 Each division is headed by a chief superintendent, known as the divisional commander who is responsible for the overall policing of the area.
 Divisions are divided further into a series of local policing units, led by an inspector.
 Within each policing unit sit our Safer Neighbourhood teams.
 Safer Neighbourhoods is about police and partners working with the public to identify and deal with issues of concern in their neighbourhood.
 These areas are patrolled by police officers, special constables and police community support officers (PCSOs).
 Local policing is complemented by a range of support units and departments that operate across the Constabulary.
-These include the contact management centre that answers 999 and non-emergency telephone calls, our roads policing section, dog section, National Police Air Service (NPAS), criminal justice, crime investigation and the forensic officers who work in our scientific support unit.
+These include the contact management and resolution centre that answers 999 and non-emergency telephone calls, our roads policing section, dog section, National Police Air Service (NPAS), criminal justice, crime investigation and the forensic officers who work in our scientific support unit.

-Derbyshire Constabulary employs approximately 1,758 police officers, 178 PCSOs and 284 Specials/Volunteers and 1,338 staff in full-time and part-time positions (excluding staff of the Commissioner).
-Active recruitment plans for 2019-20 include positive action to improve the diversity and reflect more closely that of the County.
+Derbyshire Constabulary employs approximately 1,835 police officers, 179 PCSOs and 266 Specials/Volunteers and 1,389 staff in full-time and part-time positions (excluding staff of the Commissioner).
+Active recruitment plans include positive action to improve the diversity and reflect more closely that of the County.